GSA/USSM/_pages/marketplace/human-capital-management.md

                   <p>

 The Federal government employs over 3 million people in service to our national priorities in delivering on agency missions.
-By prioritizing key workforce goals, the government ensures its employees are equipped to meet evolving challenges and uphold the trust of the American people.
+By prioritizing its workforce goals, the government ensures employees and Federal agencies are equipped to meet evolving challenges and uphold the trust of the American people.
 </p>

 <ul>